-In March 2018, the OEB issued a letter (OEB Letter) requesting Hydro One file a single application for distribution rates and transmission revenue requirement for the period from 2023 to 2027.
-The OEB Letter had indicated that Hydro One Remote Communities should be included in the single application, however, this requirement was later removed by the OEB.
+In March 2018, the OEB issued a letter (OEB Letter) requesting Hydro One Networks file a single application for distribution rates and transmission revenue requirement for the period from 2023 to 2027.
+The OEB Letter had indicated that Hydro One Remotes should be included in the single application, however, this requirement was later removed by the OEB.

 On August 5, 2021, Hydro One Networks filed a custom JRAP for 2023-2027.
 The JRAP includes a proposed investment plan supporting the transmission and distribution revenue requirements.
 On March 31, 2022, Hydro One Networks filed updated evidence reflecting the impacts of updated inflation assumptions on the proposed investment plan as well as updated load forecasts.
-A decision is anticipated in the first quarter of 2023.
-The following table summarizes the key elements of Hydro One Networks' updated JRAP evidence filed with the OEB:
+On October 24, 2022, Hydro One and the other parties involved in the JRAP proceeding entered into a Settlement Agreement, which was submitted to the OEB for approval.
+OEB approval of the Settlement Agreement is anticipated by the end of 2022.
+The following table summarizes the key elements of the Settlement Agreement filed with the OEB: